arung-northwestern/pacmof/README.rst

     .. code-block:: python

-        data = pacmof.get_charges_multiple_parallel(lsit_of_cifs, create_cif=False)
+        data = pacmof.get_charges_multiple_parallel(list_of_cifs, create_cif=False)

     - Compute the charge for a list of large CIFs, one by one, where each calculation is run in parallel.
-Use this only when the CIFs have more than 2000 atoms each, if not the memory overhead for parallelizing will make the calculation slower than the serial case.
+Use this only when each of the CIFs have more than 2000 atoms each, if not the memory overhead for parallelizing will make the calculation slower than the serial case.

     .. code-block:: python

-        data = pacmof.get_charges_multiple_large(lsit_of_cifs, create_cif=False)
+        data = pacmof.get_charges_multiple_serial(list_of_cifs, create_cif=False)

     Note: As usual, you could use the serial functions and submit multiple jobs for different CIFs, however the functions above will save